Three Things You Should Do Today For Your Bones (#3 Is Suprisingly Easy!)

 This may sound very basic, but it’s extremely important for your bone health.
 Our modern lifestyles often involve long periods in tightly-sealed buildings where no fresh air can enter.
 This sets the stage for carbon dioxide build-up, which is very acidifying (thus contributing to bone loss).
 The opposite is also true: taking deep breaths and enriching your blood with oxygen has an alkalizing effect.

 Savers will recognize the paradox here.
-In the Save Our Bones Program, I devote an entire chapter to antioxidants, compounds and enzymes that intercept “free radicals,” or oxygen molecules.
+In the Osteoporosis Reversal Program, I devote an entire chapter to antioxidants, compounds and enzymes that intercept “free radicals,” or oxygen molecules.
 You see, on an atomic level, oxygen has an unpaired electron (on a molecular level, there are two unpaired electrons), making it very unstable.
 Antioxidants have the unique ability to donate an electron without becoming a free radical themselves.

 The bottom line, though, is that breathing in plenty of oxygen in the form of fresh air is an easy way to give your bone health a big boost.
 So for at least an hour each day, open the windows in your home – especially in your bedroom.